justinmichaud/remote-support/README.md

 # Left to implement

 - Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
-    - Forward a tcp connection with netty
-    - Establish rendezvous connection using netty, udt and ssl
+    - Fix bug where ssh can't be forwarded since it writes data too soon
+    - Fix error handling and logging, allowing users to see exactly what is going on, and tracing exceptions/callbacks when state changes
     - Allow each service to be added to the channel pipeline
-    - Fix error handling and logging, allowing users to see exactly what is going on

     - Make the gui more user friendly, and decouple all of the tunnel classes from gathering input
-- Improve performance
+    - Make CLI using charva
 - Establish encrypted connection with public server, authenticate aliases
 - Ask the user to forward ports if udp hole punching doesn't work, and possibly allow using a relay server
 - Launch vnc and ssh server remotely